 With Bloomburrow scampering by, Magic: The Gathering’s next set is a far cry from the cute critters that come before.
 Duskmourn House of Horror is a set dripping in tropes and references.
 If you’re a horror buff in particular then this new expansion is really going to satisfy that terrifying itch for terror.
 Duskmourn sees players thrust into a sinister plane where The House looms over all.
 The mansion has consumed an entire world with Valgavoth at its heart.
 The eldritch-like entity twists the plane with the torment and fears it induces in those who dare to intrude.
 The mansion is alive and ever-shifting, with winding corridors, eerie rooms, and endless hallways aplenty.
 Each door is a gateway to fear, leading to horrors beyond imagination.
 Classic horror tropes come to life in this new plane.
 Duskmourn is not for the faint of heart, but for those brave enough – or foolish, it’s a bloody fun new chapter in MTG’s growing universe.

-The House, you eventually find your bearings and start to appreciate the ways Duskmourn creeps under your skin.
+I’ll admit – despite my love of horror movies and getting scared, I wasn’t quite sure Duskmourn would pull me in as deep as it has.
+With it’s drastic tone overhaul from Bloomburrow for starters, it takes a moment to really wake up to all the set is doing.
+It’s easy to feel lost or overwhelmed at first, yet much like a survivor stumbling blindly through The House, you eventually find your bearings and start to appreciate the ways Duskmourn creeps under your skin.
 This set isn’t just about cheap scares or relying on horror clichés – it’s about building that creeping dread and uncertainty that leaves you glancing over your shoulder.
 Every card is brimming with atmosphere, and the plane itself becomes an overarching character—an omnipresent force that breathes through the cards in ways I haven’t quite seen before in MTG.
 Truly, one might actually be able to appreciate that Wizards of the Coast isn’t afraid to totally flip the aesthetics between sets.

 For starters, the artwork for this set is absolutely on the sauce!
 This isn’t just a cheap scares gore slash fest like you might be thinking.
 Much of the horror in the set sits in the tension of situations seen in the cards and it’s only aided by their presentation.
 Along with the traditional border cards, full arts players also can pull impressive showcase cards with Paranormal and Double Exposure variants.
 While the bold colours on each are quite eye-catching, I do like how the Double Exposure variants really show two sides of the same card – that flash of teeth or some hidden secret about the card.
 In the booster packs I received I was lucky enough to pull Kona, Rescue Beastie in a foil double-exposure showcase.
 The foil paranormal showcases also gives the impression of the lights flashing which really adds to their vibe.